 We are proud to donate all the money raised on Carnival day to local Charities, all do valuable work for the community.We raise money to fund the Carnival day itself, all year round with local events supporting local venues.Including this years great Fiesta on the Beach music festival, which was a great success.

-This year we donated over £2800 to these great local charities
+Over the last 2 years we donated over £6200 to these great local charities

 The First Whitstable Carnival took place in 1897, but Carnival itself is much older than that.
 The word is from the Latin “carne levare” meaning “leaving meat”.
 Traditionally in the Middle Ages it took place around shrovetide, when the winter stores were used up in one final blow-out feast before the rigours of Lent.
 Later Carnivals adopted the format but altered the time.
 Our Whitstable Carnival is a more modest affair, although, looking at old photos – such as those in the Douglas West collection, currently held in the museum – you can see that people did whatever they could to make it as fun and as exciting as possible.
 So far it has survived two world wars and a pandemic.